 Why Specificity Training?

 2. Being specific in your training will help you to better accommodate your client’s interests.
-Not all clients needing to increase their muscular strength and endurance will enjoy Olympic lifting, maybe they really love circuit training instead.
-Being specific means being individualized.
+Not all clients needing to increase their muscular strength and endurance will enjoy Olympic lifting; maybe they really love circuit training instead.
+Being specific also means being individualized.
 Keep your client’s interests in mind.

-3. Being specific in your training will help to prevent injuries.
-Specifically tailoring your exercise prescriptions to your client’s initial fitness level will help to prevent injuries in the early training periods, but as time goes on, your client’s specific training program will guide them to preventing injuries in their exercises in the long run.
+3. Being specific in your training will help to prevent injuries by tailoring your exercise prescriptions to your client’s initial fitness level.
+As time goes on, your client’s specific training program will guide them to preventing injuries in their exercises in the long run.

 4. Being specific in your training will help your clients to reach their goals in a more timely and high-quality manner.
-Specificity will make for less time wasted on exercises that won’t improve their goals or skills, and it will help their training to be of the highest quality for their goals or skills.
+Specificity will make for less time wasted on exercises that won’t improve their goals or skills.
+This ensures the time you do spend will be of the highest quality for their goals or skills.